 Advance your knowledge for working with students from diverse backgrounds.
-Our fully online Master of Science in Curriculum and Instruction: Curriculum Development Specialization allows you to fuel your passion for education and learning.
+Our fully online Master of Science in Curriculum and Instruction: Curriculum Development allows you to fuel your passion for education and learning.
 Through our program, you will gain experience that empowers you to make changes in your classroom and become a leader in your school.
 Special emphasis is placed on understanding approaches to curriculum and instruction for meeting the needs of culturally and linguistically diverse learners.

 Take the next step.